HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 The top 15 most popular third parties are shown above and for what percentage of resources they block the initial render of the page.

-On the whole this is a positive store—most do not block rendering, and those that do are for common libraries associated with layout (e.g. bootstrap) or fonts that perhaps should block initial render (don't try to persuade me that using `font-display: swap` or `optional` is a good thing, cause [I don't agree!](https://twitter.com/tunetheweb/status/1364278446311043073)).
+On the whole this is a positive story—most do not block rendering, and those that do are for common libraries associated with layout (e.g. bootstrap) or fonts that perhaps should block initial render ([I personally don't agree that using `font-display: swap` or `optional` is a good thing](https://twitter.com/tunetheweb/status/1364278446311043073)).

 Often third-party embeds advise using `async` or `defer` with the specific aim of avoiding being render-blocking, and it looks like this might be the case for many of them.

-### Popular third parties and their impact on main thread
+#### Popular third parties and their impact on main thread

-Looking at main thread blocking, it also doesn't look too bad:
+Looking at main-thread blocking, it also doesn't look too bad:

 {{ figure_markup(
   image="third-parties-popular-third-parties-main-thread-impact.png",
-  caption="Top 15 third parties main thread impact.", description="Bar chart showing the percentage of third-party usage which blocks the main thread for the top 15 third parties.
+  caption="Top 15 third parties impact on the main thread.", description="Bar chart showing the percentage of third-party usage which blocks the main thread for the top 15 third parties.
 Google Analytics is render blocking on 9.95% of pages that used it, Google Fonts is 0.01%, Google/Doubleclick Ads is 20.00%, Other Google APIs/SDKs is 13.12%, Google Tag Manager is 11.53%, Google CDN is 30.85%, Facebook is 24.94%, Cloudflare CDN is 6.07%, YouTube is 69.74%, Bootstrap CDN is 0.01%, Google Maps is 50.45%, JSDelivr CDN is 8.48%, jQuery CDN is 15.15%, FontAwesome CDN is 0.79%, Adobe Tag Manager is 6.93%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=1466249466&format=interactive", width=600,